bojanmilevski/geomk/README.md

 - Usability:

-  - The CLI interface should be user-friendly, providing clear instructions and feedback.
+  - The web interface should be user-friendly, providing clear instructions and feedback.
-  - Default values for queries and database parameters should be sensible and well-documented.

 - Security: